 When playing an NPC and you haven't been briefed otherwise, you should die immediately when you receive your second mortal wound rather than becoming Terminal.
 This means an otherwise healthy NPC human should survive simple incapacitation with a wound to commemorate their defeat, but will die if wounded further.

 Wounds have fairly potent "acute" effects and having fresh wounds will severely limit your effectiveness.
-Suppressing or treating a wound severely diminishes it but leaves a lingering effect until fully healed.
+Suppressing or treating a wound replaces the acute effect with the lingering effect, which remains until the wound fully heals.
 A lingering mortal wound still counts towards your death track until it fully heals.

-Wounds need to be treated by a surgeon or other relevant expert in an interactive before they can heal fully.
+Wounds need to be treated fully before they can heal.
 The requirements for the wound treatment are on the wound card.
+Many wounds can only be treated properly in an "appropriate venue" (usually the interactive), but can still be suppressed while on linears.

 Not all wounds are mortal, and those that aren’t don’t count towards your death track.
 Wounds given out as a result of ritual mishaps (that aren’t fallout) will usually not be mortal wounds.
 Non-mortal wounds can also happen at dramatic points in combat, either given out ad hoc or with the CURSE call.